hasura/graphql-engine/community/examples/todo-auth0-jwt/README.md

 Download your JWT signing X509 certificate by visiting URL:
 `https://<YOUR-AUTH0-DOMAIN>/pem`

-Convert the file into one-line:
+Convert the file into one-line, this will be required later:

 ```shell
 $ cat filename.pem | sed -E ':a;N;$!ba;s/\r{0,1}\n/\\n/g'